Prebriefing

 7. Every panelist agreed that the simulation educator played a crucial role in preparing students for simulation.

-1. Prebriefing should be conducted by educator knowledgeable in simulation education.
+1. Prebriefing should be conducted by a clinical simulation educator knowledgeable in healthcare simulation education.

 8. Study suggests that prebriefing should be considered a three-stage process – planning, briefing, and facilitating.